vnijs/gitgadget/cran-comments.md

 This is a resubmission.
 In this version I have:

+- Fixed a bug in the `create_repo` function when a GitLab group already exists
+- Updated links to source code and issue tracker
+- Exported the main functions used in the package
+- Added a vignette based on README.md

+## Previous cran-comments

+## Resubmission

+This is a resubmission.
+In this version I have:

 * Changed github and gitlab to GitHub and GitLab in DESCRIPTION

 ## Previous cran-comments